 The Con Dao prison which was built by French settlers in 1896 to lock up those considered particularly dangerous to the colonial government.
 And it became “hell on earth” which is completely different from the peaceful landscape as you can see in Con Dao today.
 The prison has historically been the home of many patriots undergoing the cruel and inhumane torture of the Americans and French settlers.

-That is why once visiting Con Dao Island, pay a visit to historical Con Dao prison is the must-see destination here.
+That is why once visiting Con Dao Island, paying a visit to historical Con Dao prison is the must-see destination here.
 It will show you the stamina and unyielding strength of the Vietnamese and the most horrible excesses of the war era.

 The prison complex has several locations such as: Phu Son Prison, Phu Hai Prison, Phu Hung Kamp, Separated Cow Shed, Phu Tho Kamp, Phu An Kamp, Phu Binh Kamp, American Tiger Cages, French Tiger Cages, Phu Tuong Kamp, Phu Phong and the unfinished prison No. 9.

 The name of those cells says a lot.
 It is much like a cage in which tigers were held.
-There were two rows with a roof of bars and bellowed are 120 tiger cages.
+There were two rows with a roof of bars and below are 120 tiger cages.
 And now, mannequins are placed in some tiger cages to show the terrible conditions in the past in which the prisoners were tortured to death.
 And the most famous place in this prison is the “tiger cages” area.

 The tiger cages